-If you’re considering a new, high-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the quickest-growing careers offered, according to the U.S. Bureau of Labor Statistics, which predicts positions in this trade will increase by 13 percent by 2028.
+If you’re thinking about a new, well-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the most rapidly growing careers available, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will expand by 13 percent by 2028.

-There’s several reasons why these positions are expanding so quickly.
-One is homeowners using government refunds to get more energy-efficient comfort systems.
-Then there’s the end of R-22 Freon® refrigerants, which affects aging equipment.
-In conclusion, there’s the red-hot real estate market and a house shortage that’s driven a boost in new construction homes.
+There are a few reasons why these careers are expanding so rapidly.
+One is homeowners taking advantage of government incentives to get more energy-efficient comfort systems.
+Then there’s the end of R-22 Freon® refrigerants, which impacts old equipment.
+Lastly, there’s the red-hot housing market and a home shortage that’s driven a boost in new construction homes.

-One of the most wanted positions is working as a HVAC technician.
-Learn more about what they do, how to become one and about how much you can expect to receive.
+One of the number one needed jobs is working as an HVAC technician.
+Discover about what they do, how to become one and about how much you can expect to make.

-A HVAC technician is a person who repairs, installs and maintains heating and cooling equipment.
-Most work with both homeowners and business owners.
-And, most important, you’ll be skilled in:
+An HVAC technician is someone who fixes, installs and maintains heating and cooling systems.
+Most assist both homeowners and business owners.
+And, most important, you’ll be skilled with:

 Is HVAC a Hard Career?

-One of the most common misconceptions about HVAC is that it’s a blue-collar position.
-You have to have a distinct skill set, extensive instruction and ongoing certification.
+One of the biggest misconceptions about HVAC is that it’s a blue-collar career.
+You need a distinct skill set, extensive education and ongoing qualifications.

 - Avoid working at a desk or in an office.